pact-foundation/docs.pact.io/website/docs/pact_broker/client_cli/readme.md

 Basic auth parameters can be specified using the `$PACT_BROKER_USERNAME` and `$PACT_BROKER_PASSWORD` environment variables, or the `-u` or `--broker-username` and `-p` or `--broker-password` parameters.

 Authentication using a bearer token can be specified using the environment variable `$PACT_BROKER_TOKEN` or the `-k` or `--broker-token` parameters.
 This authentication system is used by [Pactflow](https://github.com/pact-foundation/pact_broker-client/blob/master/pactflow.io).

-To connect to a Pact Broker that uses custom SSL certificates, set the environment variable `$SSL_CERT_FILE` or `$SSL_CERT_DIR` to a path that contains the appropriate certificate.

 ### publish